Skip to Main Content

 • You can also limit your search to sources available online to WSU students, which is especially handy if you need the article right away.

-Screenshot of the article results in Search It
+Screenshot of Search It results limited to articles

 *Note of Caution* Many peer-reviewed journals also contain articles that aren’t peer-reviewed – things like editorials, book reviews, and guest columns.
 These might be interesting and useful, but even if they are found in a journal that uses peer-review, they do not count as peer-reviewed sources.